 A travel form will need to be completed and sent to the school by the designated date.
-All flights need to be into Kilimanjaro Airport (JRO) as their final Each student will be picked up by school transport and brought to the appropriate campus.
+All flights need to be into Kilimanjaro Airport (JRO) as their final destination.
+Each student will be picked up by school transport and brought to the appropriate campus if they arrive in the designated travel windows.